 - Bilirubin is a waste product from the breakdown of old red blood cells.
 It is normally removed from the blood by the liver.
 Its presence in the urine may be a sign of liver disease.

-- Blood can It can be a sign of an infection, a kidney problem, certain medicines, or even heavy exercise.
+- Blood can be a sign of an infection, a kidney problem, certain medicines, or even heavy exercise.
 Finding blood in the urine requires further testing.
 It does not mean you have a serious medical problem.